ArthurSonzogni/chromiumos-platform2/heartd/README.md

 # Heartd (Health Ensure and Accident Resolve Treatment)

+`heartd` stands for "Health Ensure and Accident Resolve Treatment".
+It provides the following functionalities:
-`heartd` is a service layer watchdog.
-It provides interface for other apps or services to send heartbeat to us.
+- An interface for other apps or services to send heartbeat to us.
 When there is missing heartbeat, it takes corresponding actions to restore the device.
+- Actively collect data or passively receive data from other services.
+We may use this to analyze the device health and take necessary action if needed.

-We expect that clients only need to rely on `heartd`.
-For system-wise problem (e.g. kernel hang, etc), it's resolved by others. (e.g. CPU lock up detector, daisydog, etc)
+System-wise problem (e.g. kernel hang) is not handled by `heartd`, it's resolved by others like CPU lock up detector, daisydog, etc.

 [TOC]